top of page

 The editors of the Journal of American Drama and Theatre (JADT) are now accepting submissions for essays on any topics relating to theatre, drama, and popular entertainments of the Americas for consideration.
 Please submit completed manuscripts to jadtjournal@gmail.com.
 We accept submission on a rolling basis.
 Please email the editors with any inquiries.

-Article manuscripts should be 6,000 to 8,000 words in length and prepared in conformity with the Chicago Manual of Style using footnotes.
-Completed manuscripts should be submitted as Microsoft Word attachments via e-mail to jadtjournal@gmail.com using Microsoft Word.
-Articles will be peer reviewed, so please allow 3 to 4 months for a decision.
+Article manuscripts should be 5,000 to 8,000 words in length and prepared in conformity with the Chicago Manual of Style using manual endnotes.
+Completed manuscripts should be submitted as Microsoft Word attachments via e-mail to jadtjournal@gmail.com.
+Articles will be peer reviewed, so please allow 3-4 months for a decision.
 If you are submitting images, please provide the images and captions with your submission.
-(Please Note: images should be at least 300dpi and authors are responsible for securing permissions prior to submission).
+(Please Note: Images should be at least 300dpi and authors are responsible for securing permissions prior to submission).
 Please include a short bio with your submission.

 Performance Reviews

-JADT now publishes performance reviews on theatre, drama, and performance in the Americas.
+JADT publishes performance reviews on theatre, drama, and performance in the Americas.
 Single reviews are usually 800 to 1,200 words in length.
-Please refer to these guidelines when submitting performance reviews.
-We encourage authors to contact the editors in advance to propose a review at jadtperformancereviews@gmail.com
+We encourage authors to contact the editor in advance to propose a review at jadtperformancereviews@gmail.com

 Book Reviews

-JADT also publishes book reviews of monographs published within the last three years.
+JADT publishes book reviews of monographs published within the last three years.
 This list of recommended and nominated titles for review is refreshed annually.
-Reviews are usually no more than 1000 words; refer to these guidelines when submitting book reviews.
-To propose a book review in advance, please contact the editors at jadtbookreviews@gmail.com.
+Reviews are usually 800 to 1000 words for a single review.
+To propose a book review in advance, please contact the editor at jadtbookreviews@gmail.com.

 People